ssanj/hde-solutions/problem-defintion-3.md

 You are given a checkout directory, a folder path and a config directory.
 Together the checkout directory + folder path form the project directory.
 You need to look for an executable script (`script.sh`) in the following order:

-- Look for the script in the config folder under the supplied folder path. if found execute it and return the result
+- Look for the script in the config folder under the supplied folder path.
+If found execute it and return the result

 Eg:
 ```